Zilvaro/digitalz-research/README.md

 # 4.Testing
 [Go to the top](#table-of-contents)

-The W3C Markup Validator, W3C CSS Validator and JSHint were used to validate every page, links and  JavaScript code of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator and JSHint were used to validate every page, links, and  JavaScript code of the project to ensure there were no syntax errors in the project.

 ![W3C-html-validation](/assets/readme-assets/nu-html-checker500.jpg)